 General.
-Most investors will buy and sell shares of the Fund in secondary market transactions through their financial institution at market price.
+Most investors will buy and sell shares of the Fund in secondary market transactions through its financial institution.
 Shares of the Fund will be listed for trading in the secondary market on the Exchange.
 The Exchange is currently open for business each day other than weekends and the following national holidays: New Year's Day, Martin Luther King Jr. Day, Presidents' Day, Good Friday, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.

-The Fund's shares trade on the Exchange under the following symbol:
+The Fund's shares trade on the Exchange under the following symbols: